hiram-madelaine/om-inputs/README.md

 #### Description of the fields

-The fields of a component are described with Schema :
+The fields of a component are described with Schema.

+Using Schema allows the :
+* Validation of the data ;
+* Coercion of String to proper types.

 ##### Supported Schema types